 Is It Safe To Travel to Busan?

-A "busan is good side "outside of Busan Station
+A "busan is good side "outside of Busan Station.
+Everyone solo traveler should try to experience busan solo travel.

 A sign outside of Busan Station